FarazzShaikh/JS-CodeClinic/README.md

 # JS-CodeClinic
-Materials from an Online Session of Javascript
+Materials from an Online Session of Javascript.